 Every student is unique; each has a different need; although the strategies are broad and inclusive enough to apply to every student, tweaking their application is central to their success.

 Our program is designed to give each student unprecedented individualized attention.
 We call it the “adaptive classroom”: Every class has at least two teachers.
 This high teacher-to-student ratio allows instructors to split the class into small groups for each lesson, flexibly reorganizing their classes to reflect the fact that students may be better or worse on different concepts, test subjects, or strategies.

-Team teaching means our teachers have more energy, are better able to manage their classrooms, and have the time and resources to design new lessons and games and constantly take students for private 1-on-1 lessons.
+Team teaching means our teachers have more energy, are better able to manage their classrooms, and have the time and resources to design new lessons and games and constantly take students for private one-on-one lessons.

 Our students never have to sit through classroom lessons that aren’t specific to their needs, and each student, regardless of starting score, gets highly personalized instruction.